 We are huge fans of food-related television shows – like Street Food Latin America, Street Food Asia.
 Oh, how we miss Anthony Bourdain!
 Television Shows that go into local cuisine, especially ingredients, add to our understanding of how dishes are made.
 Understanding the way different types of food are made goes a long way to eating well while travelling (as someone who needs to eat gluten-free).

 Before travelling to a new city I do research to see if there are blogs that talk about the gluten-free offerings of that city.
 I also like the Happy Cow application (which was designed for vegan and vegetarian offerings but also has gluten-free as a category).

-Learning about the cuisine of the city and country we are visiting is probably my number 1 tip for seeking out gluten free food while traveling.
-This allows for excitement to build around trying foods that are highlights for the cuisine while knowing enough to make good decisions.
-Paired with dietary cards, knowledge about local cuisine is power!
+Learning about the cuisine of the city and country we are visiting is probably my number 1 tip for seeking out gluten-free food while travelling.
+This allows for excitement to build around trying foods that are signatures of the cuisine while knowing enough to make good decisions.
+Paired with dietary cards, knowledge about the local cuisine is power!

-See Finding Food while Traveling Food as an Adventure!
+Attitude: Finding Food while Traveling Food is an Adventure!

-It is not always easy to avoid frustration while traveling.
+It is not always easy to avoid frustration while travelling.
 I get it.
-Especially when looking a menu yields only a single option (a plain salad – although in germany that often involves croutons, so no dice).
-But, with a little research, our 5 tips for traveling gluten free and loving life a little willingness to try and some realism, it is absolutely possible to love life while traveling and eating gluten free!
+Especially when looking at a menu yields only a single option (a plain salad – although in Germany that often involves croutons, so no dice).
+But, with a little research, our 5 tips for travelling gluten-free and loving life a little willingness to try and some realism, it is absolutely possible to love life while travelling and eating gluten-free!